ajmorton/swen_tourney/docs/frontend_commands.md

 On success the submission is moved to a pre_validation directory for assessment by later commands.

 #### validate_tests
 Runs after `check_eligibilty`.
+If a submission has tests or PUTs that require compilation the compile them.
+If compilation fails then the submission is removed from the pre_validation directory.

+#### validate_tests
+Runs after `compile`.
 Checks the submission previously moved to the pre_validation directory by `check_eligibility`.
 Validates that the submitters test suite will not falsely report bugs in the original assignment code.
-If this check fails the submissions is removed from the pre_validation directory.
+If this check fails the submission is removed from the pre_validation directory.

 #### validate_progs
 Runs after `validate_tests`.
 Checks the submission previously moved to the pre_validation directory by